Ryan McMahon Preview, Player Props: Rockies vs. Orioles

 Ryan McMahon At The Plate

-- McMahon has had an RBI in 40 games this year (33.3%), including 15 multi-RBI outings (12.5%).
-He has also driven home three or more of his team's runs in seven contests.
+- In 40 games this year (33.1%), McMahon has picked up an RBI, and in 15 of those games (12.4%) he had more than one.
+He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.